 - Losing the mucus plug from the neck of the womb (cervix).

 Most women with these symptoms will not have cervical insufficiency.
-If you are thought to be at risk from cervical insufficiency or premature delivery then your obstetrician or midwife may arrange regular transvaginal ultrasound tests, beginning at 14-16 weeks, to measure the length of your cervix and check for signs of early shortening.
+If there is a risk from cervical insufficiency or premature delivery then the obstetrician or midwife may arrange regular transvaginal ultrasound tests, beginning at 14-16 weeks, to measure the length of the cervix and check for signs of early shortening.

 When might a cervical suture be advised?

-Having a premature birth or late miscarriage is a devastating experience.
-You are likely to be worried about a future pregnancy and to wonder how you can make sure this doesn't happen to you again.
-If this has happened to you, you can be referred to a specialist who will talk to you about plans for a future pregnancy.
-Depending on your situation, a cervical suture may be one of the options recommended for your next pregnancy.
+After a late miscarriage or premature delivery, the woman is referred to a specialist who will talk about plans for any future pregnancy.
+Depending on the situation, a cervical suture may be one of the options recommended for the next pregnancy.

 Planned cervical suture

-Cervical suture is generally planned if you are felt to be at high risk of premature labour which could be due to cervical insufficiency.
-You may be in one of the following situations:
+Cervical suture is generally planned if there is a high risk of premature labour which could be due to cervical insufficiency.
+It might be one of the following situations:

-- If you have had previous late miscarriages or premature births (before 34 weeks), you may be offered ultrasound scans between 16 and 24 weeks of pregnancy to measure the length of the neck of your womb (cervix).
-If the scans show that it has shortened to less than 25 mm, you may be advised to have a cervical suture.
+- Previous late miscarriages or premature births (before 34 weeks), when ultrasound scans are offered between 16 and 24 weeks of pregnancy to measure the length of the neck of the womb (cervix).
+If the scans show that it has shortened to less than 25 mm, the advice will be to have a cervical suture.

-- If you have had three or more late miscarriages or three or more premature births you may be advised to have a cervical suture inserted at about 12-14 weeks of pregnancy even if your cervix is not shortened.
+- Three or more late miscarriages or three or more premature births when the advice will be to have a cervical suture inserted at about 12-14 weeks of pregnancy even if the cervix is not shortened.

-In the cases above you would have a planned cervical suture placed early in the second trimester.
+In the cases above you would have a planned cervical suture inserted as soon as advised .

 Emergency and rescue cervical suture

-Sometimes it is noticed during a vaginal examination or a routine ultrasound scan that your cervix has started to open.
-Depending on your circumstances, you may be offered an emergency cervical suture.
-A 'rescue cervical suture' is an emergency suture which is put in when the cervix is partly open and the waters are bulging through."
+Sometimes it is noticed during a vaginal examination or a routine ultrasound scan that the cervix has started to open.
+Depending on the circumstances, an emergency cervical suture might be offered.
+A 'rescue cervical suture' is an emergency suture which is put in when the cervix is partly open and the waters are bulging through.

 Emergency cervical suture carries a higher risk of complications than planned cervical suture.
-If you are in this situation, a senior obstetrician will discuss with you the risks and benefits of having a rescue suture.
+In this situation, a senior obstetrician will discuss the risks and benefits of having a rescue suture.

-If you are more than 24 weeks pregnant then, in the UK, cervical suture is generally not advised.
+Beyond 24 weeks pregnant in the UK, a cervical suture is generally not advised.
 This is because the treatment of premature babies in the UK is of a high standard.
 It is therefore felt that, at this point, the risks to the baby of attempting to delay labour with an emergency suture (particularly the risk of membrane rupture and infection) are greater than the risks of being born early.

 What other treatments might I be offered?

-If your pregnancy ultrasound between 16 and 24 weeks of pregnancy happens to reveal that the neck of your womb (cervix) is short, or shortening, but you have not had an early delivery before, you will not usually be offered cervical suture, because you will not be considered at high enough risk of premature delivery to justify the (small but real) risks associated with cervical suture..
+If the pregnancy ultrasound between 16 and 24 weeks of pregnancy reveals that the neck of the womb (cervix) is short, or shortening, but the pregnant woman has not had an early delivery before, they will not usually be offered cervical suture, because they will not be considered at high enough risk of premature delivery to justify the (small but real) risks associated with cervical suture..

-You will be given antibiotic treatment if there is any sign of infection.
-Some doctors give antibiotics as preventers even when there is no sign of infection - for example, an antibiotic pessary that is inserted for one week of each month to try to prevent an infection happening.
+Antibiotic treatment will be offered if there is any sign of infection.
+Some doctors give antibiotics as a preventative measure even when there is no sign of infection - for example, an antibiotic pessary that is inserted for one week of each month to try to prevent an infection happening.
 There is no evidence that this reduces the risk of early delivery.

-Different-sized pessaries are available, and the device is removed at 37 weeks, or when you go into labour if this is sooner.
+Different-sized pessaries are available, and the device is removed at 37 weeks, or when labour begins, if this is sooner.

 How is a cervical suture put in?

-You may be offered one of two different techniques (the Shirodkar suture or the McDonald suture) but the principles are similar.
+One of two different techniques (the Shirodkar suture or the McDonald suture) may be offered but the principles are similar.
 The Shirodkar suture is placed a little higher and deeper than the McDonald.
-The procedure uses a band of strong thread being stitched around your cervix to reinforce it and help hold it closed.
+The procedure uses a band of strong thread being stitched around the cervix to reinforce it and help hold it closed.

-Afterwards, you may be given antibiotics to help prevent infection and you will be offered medication to ease any discomfort.
-You are likely to be able to go home the same day.
-You will need to take things easy for a few days and may experience light bleeding or cramping.
+Afterwards, antibiotics are prescribed to help prevent infection and medication is also offered to ease any discomfort.
+The woman should be able to go home the same day but they should take things easy for a few days and may experience light bleeding or cramping.

-After this you should get back to normal.
-Having sex (intercourse) may be continued when you feel comfortable to do so, unless your doctor advises otherwise.
-An exception is after emergency cervical cerclage, where your doctor may suggest avoiding sex for a time, sometimes up to 32-34 weeks of pregnancy.
+After this they can get back to normal.
+Having sex (intercourse) may be continued when they feel comfortable to do so, unless their doctor advises otherwise.
+An exception is after emergency cervical cerclage, where the doctor may suggest avoiding sex for a time, sometimes up to 32-34 weeks of pregnancy.

 Are cervical sutures sometimes inserted through the abdomen?

-This type of suture is usually left in place, meaning that your baby needs to be born by planned caesarean section.
+This type of suture is usually left in place, meaning that the baby needs to be born by planned caesarean section.